terramate-io/terramate-docs/cli/orchestration/outputs-sharing.md

 # Introduction

-The _Outputs Sharing_  is an advanced feature that uses code generation and orchestration to share the execution output of stacks as inputs to other stacks.
+_Outputs Sharing_  is an advanced feature that uses code generation and orchestration to share the execution output of stacks as inputs to other stacks.
 This could be used as an alternative to Terraform data sources when they are too cumbersome or too britle.